 Restaurants in Johannesburg

-Eating out in Johannesburg offers not only variety in cuisine ethnicity but price and quality too, with a range of up-market, casual, fast-food and street vendor options.
-Up-market Johannesburg restaurants, featuring both local and international menus, are located in areas like Rivonia, Sandton, Illovo and Melrose Arch.
+Eating out in Johannesburg offers not only variety in cuisine ethnicity but price and quality too, with a range of upmarket, casual, fast-food, and street vendor options.
+Upmarket Johannesburg restaurants, featuring both local and international menus, are located in areas like Rivonia, Sandton, Illovo, and Melrose Arch.
 More casual eateries, such as cafés and steakhouses, can be found in Parktown North and Benoni.

 There are fast-food outlets throughout the city, as well as various local street vendors selling savoury pies, boerewors (sausage) rolls and flame-grilled mealie (maize) cobs.
-The more adventurous diners could venture out to Soweto to dine at one of its numerous shebeen (communal bar/canteen) venues.
-This huge variety of Johannesburg restaurants makes eating out in the 'City of Gold' a truly rewarding experience.
-Many restaurants are closed on Mondays, and reservations are recommended.
+The more adventurous diners could venture out to Soweto to dine at one of its numerous shebeens (communal bars/canteens).
+This huge variety of Johannesburg restaurants makes eating out in the City of Gold quite a rewarding experience.

 Address: 5 Melrose Square, Melrose Arch

-Telephone: 011 783 9989
+Telephone: 011 684 1477

 Telephone: 011 880 2470